asu-opt-lab/BendersDecomposition/README.md

 ## Contributing

-We welcome contributions!
-Please feel free to submit issues and pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
+This repository is actively under development and we welcome contributions!
+Feel free to submit issues for bugs or feature requests, and pull requests for code changes.
+For major modifications, please open an issue first to discuss your proposal.
+We appreciate all contributions, from bug fixes to documentation improvements.

 ## License